 Warning: Use your best judgment to decide when to say these things.

-Spanish curse words for every country
+Spanish curse words for Spanish-speaking country

 Profanity, foul language, curse words, cussing, bad words, obscenities…all phrases that describe expletives in English.
 Just as with anything related to language dialects, words are country-specific.
-In Spain they are called tacos, but they are known by many words that change from country to country.
+In Spain, they are called tacos, but they are known by many words that change from country to country.
 They are called groserias (Mexico), garabatos (Chile), bardeos (Argentina), desvergüenzas (El Salvador), palabras toscas (Caribbean), and everyone understands palabras sucias dirty words.

 Me cago en la leche (I sh*t in the milk) is for expressing disappointment or bad luck.